N.Y.

 1.

-(a) A debtor shall have a cause of action against a creditor in any court having jurisdiction to issue a declaratory judgment establishing that a debt or portion of a debt asserted to be owed to such creditor is a coerced debt.
+A debtor shall have a cause of action against a creditor in any court having jurisdiction to issue a declaratory judgment establishing that a debt or portion of a debt asserted to be owed to such creditor is a coerced debt.
 Notwithstanding Civil Practice Law & Rules Law § 1001 (Necessary joinder of parties)section one thousand one of the civil practice law and rules, any individual alleged to have caused such coerced debt to be incurred shall not be a necessary party to such action.
-Such action shall not be commenced and maintained unless the following conditions are satisfied:(i)
+Such action shall not be commenced and maintained unless the debtor has submitted a request for reconsideration under subdivision four of § 604-BB (Notice of coerced debt)section six hundred four-bb of this article of the creditor’s decision to recommence debt collection activities based on such creditor’s review of the debtor’s notice of coerced debt and the creditor either affirmed the creditor’s determination that the debt is not coerced or the debtor has not received written notice the creditor determined that the debt is coerced debt within thirty-five days of submitting the request for reconsideration.2.

-In an action under subdivision two of this section, a debtor shall plead the allegations of coerced debt with particularity and shall attach the documents provided to the creditor pursuant to subdivision one of § 604-BB (Notice of coerced debt)section six hundred four-bb of this article to any complaint.4.
+In an action under subdivision one of this section, a debtor shall plead the allegations of coerced debt with particularity and shall attach the documents provided to the creditor pursuant to subdivision one of § 604-BB (Notice of coerced debt)section six hundred four-bb of this article to any complaint.3.

-A debtor who establishes by a preponderance of the evidence in an action pursuant to subdivision two of this section that a debt or portion of a debt asserted to be owed to the creditor is coerced debt shall be entitled to the following relief:(a)
+A debtor who establishes by a preponderance of the evidence in an action pursuant to subdivision one of this section that a debt or portion of a debt asserted to be owed to the creditor is coerced debt shall, unless the creditor provides information that would otherwise show that the determination that the debt was not coerced was the result of the creditor’s bona fide error, be entitled to the following relief:(a)

 a declaratory judgment stating that the debt or portion thereof is coerced debt and that the alleged debtor shall not be liable for such coerced debt;(b)